monotone-studio/monotone/ARCHITECTURE.md

 #### Partitioning

 Each partition file contains a number of sorted regions.
 Regions represent a sorted list of events, variable in size and compressed (~150KiB).
-Region size can affect compression efficiency and reduce number of requests required to fulfill a scan.
+Region size can affect compression efficiency and reduce number of requests required to fulfill a scan (less round trips to cloud).

 Each partition has ordered in-memory storage associated with partition file.
 Eventually in-memory storage and partition file merged together.
 This is done manually or in background by a pool of workers.